Tw1ddle/MarkovNameGenerator/README.md

 WORK IN PROGRESS

-Markov process name generator webpage and demo for my Haxe markovnamegen [haxelib](http://lib.haxe.org/p/markovnamegen).
+Markov process name generator.
+Demonstrates usage of the Haxe [markov-namegen haxelib](http://lib.haxe.org/p/markov-namegen).

 ## Features ##
 * Interactively configure the training dataset, order and prior parameters.
 * Filter results by length, start, end and content.
-* Sort results by their Damarau-Levenstein similarity to your preferred result.
+* Sort results by their Damarau-Levenshtein similarity to your preferred result.
 * Smart trie visualization of the training dataset and generated names.

 ## Usage ##